Complex-valued in-medium potential between heavy impurities in ultracold atoms: Introduction

 The paper is organized as follows.
 In Sec.~\ref{sec:definition}, we provide a general definition of the in-medium potential and formulae to evaluate the real and imaginary parts applicable when the impurity and medium is weakly coupled through a $s$-wave channel.
-In Sec.~\ref{sec:calculating-ImV}, we evaluate the imaginary part of the in-medium potential acting on two polarons immersed in a non-interacting Fermi gas and a superfluid gas.
+In Sec.~\ref{sec:calculating-ImV}, we evaluate the imaginary part of the in-medium potential acting on two polarons immersed in a non-interacting Fermi gas and a superfluid gas and discuss the physical origin of its universal $r^{-2}$ behavior.
 In Sec.~\ref{sec:experiments}, we discuss experimental protocols to observe the imaginary potential.
 Sec.~\ref{sec:conclusion} is devoted to the conclusion and future outlook.
-In Appendices \ref{sec:appendix1} and \ref{sec:appendix2}, we provide detailed derivations of some results in the main text, and the relation between our work and the Langevin equation, respectively.
+In Appendices \ref{sec:weak-coupling}, \ref{sec:appendix2}, and \ref{sec:appendix1}, we provide detailed derivations of some results in the main text, and the relation between our work and the Langevin equation.
 Throughout this paper, a natural unit $\hbar=k_B=1$ is used.